th2-net/th2-docs/content/versions/1-5-4/cookbook/quick-demo-setup.md

 Install the required software for th2 on the single node:
 - th2 node:
   - Docker CE v19+
-  - Minikube (instead of Kubeadm, Kubelet)
-    With minikube you can easily run Kubernetes within docker container.
+  - Minikube (instead of full-capability Kubernetes along with kubeadm and kubelet) With minikube you can easily run Kubernetes within docker container.
     See the instructions for installation [here](https://minikube.sigs.k8s.io/docs/start/).
 - Operator box: